alberand/Blog/content/weak_directive.md

 Date: 16.12.2019
 Modified: 15.01.2020
 Status: published
-Category: Article
 Slug: weak-directive
+Tags: linker, pragma, gcc
+Keywords: linker, pragma, gcc
-Authors: Andrey Albershtein
+Author: Andrey Albershtein
-Summary: Using Linker's directive to define optional functions
+Summary: Using Linker's directive "#pragma weak" to define optional functions or use it for debugging
-lang: en
+Lang: en

 From this very [interesting article][1] about linking of executables I find out that there exist a `#pragma weak foofunction` directive.
 It tells linker to